-Evidence of theoretical competence is demonstrated through performance on the Counselor Preparation Comprehensive Exam (CPCE).
+Formal evaluation of theoretical competence is demonstrated through performance on the Counselor Preparation Comprehensive Exam (CPCE).
 The comprehensive exam may be completed when the student has completed coursework in six of the eight core areas and is currently enrolled in coursework in the other two core areas as outlined in the Program Manuals.
+Working with program mentors, students register for the CPCE by enrolling in

+"COUN 589: Comprehensive Exam" during the course registration period immediately preceding the semester they plan to take the exam.
 As of Fall 2019, students matriculating into a graduate counseling program will be required to take the Counselor Preparation Comprehensive Examination (CPCE) near the conclusion of their program.
-Students must score greater than or equal to one standard deviation below the national mean for that test administration to pass the exam.
+Students must score greater than or equal to one standard deviation below the national mean on the full-scale score for that test administration to pass the exam.
 Students will have two opportunities to pass the exam successfully.
 Students who do not pass the exam after the second administration will be required to meet with their program director to develop a time limited plan that allows them to demonstrate competency and proficiency as set forth in the Program Manuals.
 Ultimately, students who are unable to demonstrate competency and proficiency within the specified timeline will not successfully finish their program of study or earn a master's degree.
-During the transition period between Fall of 2015 and prior to Fall of 2019, students matriculating into a graduate counseling program are only required to take the Counselor Preparation Comprehensive Examination (CPCE)